lasalmi/push_swap/readme.md

 		-Remove tail and update previous links and pointer in struct

 ## Functions to handle the swap arguments
-	-sa swap top 2 elements of stack A  [PREREQ OK]
+	-sa swap top 2 elements of stack A  [DONE]
-	-sb swap top 2 elemnts of stack B  [PREREQ OK]
+	-sb swap top 2 elemnts of stack B  [DONE]
-	-ss sa and sb same time  [PREREQ OK]
+	-ss sa and sb same time  [DONE, CHECK MISC]
 	-pa Top element from B to A  [DONE]
 	-pb Top element from A to B  [DONE]
 	-ra Rotate A, shifts all elements up by one. first becomes last
 	-rb Rotate B, shifts all elements up by one, first becomes last
 	-rr ra and rb same time
 	-rra reverse rotate a, all elements down by one.
-	-rrb reverse rotate b
+[DONE] -rrb reverse rotate b
 	-rrr rra and rrb the same time
 ## Functions to libft